-- RT 98-100: defines an epic wine that hovers somewhere in the stratosphere of vinous delights.
+- RT 98-100: defines an epic wine that hovers in the stratosphere of vinous delights.
 I will rarely rate a new release wine at 99 or 100 points, but I have been known to give out a 98 point score for the very best-of-the-best of new release wines.
 Why no 99s or 100s on release?
 Because my philosophy dictates that cellaring a wine is a vital part of a wines’ complete evolutionary development, and that evolution is only complete after proper cellaring.
-Allowing the complex chemical reactions that take place in the bottle, in the cool cellar, over time, is what brings out the best in world class wines.
+Allowing the complex chemical reactions that take place in the bottle, in the cool cellar, over time, is what brings out the ultimate in world class wines.
 I do award 99 and 100 point scores to mature, cellared wines, as you can glean in my “From the Cellar” reviews.

-- RT 94-97: includes wines that are world class examples of their variety and origin.
-These are bottles that can light up your world and put an ear-to-ear smile on your face.
+- RT 94-97: includes wines that are world class examples of their variety and place of origin.
+These are bottles that can light-up your world and put an ear-to-ear smile on your face.
 Fabulous winemaking and premium quality grapes are a requisite for wines of this caliber.
 In most cases cellaring is recommended, but your personal palate preference is always most important.

-- RT 90-93: beautiful expressionistic examples of the respective grapes, excellent winemaking, and a deft vinous touch is required to craft wines of this caliber.
+- RT 90-93: beautiful expressionistic examples of the respective grape varieties, excellent winemaking, and a deft vinous touch is required to craft wines of this caliber.
 Many wines in this quality range benefit from cellaring, although not all of them do.
 Some can be enjoyed now!
-There are an incredible number of wines in this range that offer amazing drinking enjoyment.
+There are an incredible number of wines in this range that offer amazing drinking enjoyment at exceptionally affordable prices.

 - RT 80-85: I rarely rate a wine in the range, rather, I simply prefer not to review and recommend them to my readers.
 In this category the wines struggle for varietal identity and depending on how well developed your palate is, will likely not provide much drinking satisfaction.
-Many wines in this category reflect poor wine making, or poor vineyard location.
+Many wines in this category reflect poor wine making, and/or poor vineyard management.